 BioNTech expects Omicron-adapted vaccine deliveries as soon as October

-BERLIN, Aug 8 (Reuters) - BioNTech 22UAy.DE expects to begin deliveries of two Omicron-adapted vaccines as soon as October, which will help spur demand in the fourth quarter, said the German biotech firm as it reaffirmed its vaccine revenue guidance for the year on Monday.
+BERLIN, Aug 8 (Reuters) - BioNTech 22UAy.DE expects to begin deliveries of two Omicron-adapted vaccines as soon as October, which will help spur demand in the fourth quarter, the German biotech firm said on Monday as it reaffirmed its vaccine-revenue forecast for the year.

+Demand for the vaccine, 3.6 billion doses of which have been shipped globally, is waning as most people in the Western world have received three or four shots already.

-Pending regulatory approval, both vaccines would be supplied in time for booster campaigns come autumn, said the company.
+However, booster campaigns using upgraded shots specifically targeting the Omicron variant are expected to increase demand in autumn.
+Pending regulatory approval, BioNTech said, both of its adapted vaccines would be available in time for the campaigns.

-Second-quarter revenue and net profit both dropped by around 40% compared with the same period a year ago, at 3.2 billion euros ($3.26 billion) and 1.672 billion euros, respectively.
+Second-quarter revenue and net profit both dropped by around 40% from a year earlier, to 3.2 billion euros ($3.26 billion) and 1.672 billion euros, respectively.

-It also reaffirmed its 2022 vaccine revenue guidance of 13 to 17 billion euros, down from 19 billion last year.
+The company reaffirmed its 2022 vaccine revenue guidance of 13 to 17 billion euros, down from 19 billion last year.
+Partner Pfizer PFE.N at the end of last month forecast $32 billion in full-year COVID-19 vaccine sales.

-"With our strong performance year to date, we believe to be well on track to achieve our previous financial guidance for the ongoing financial year," said Jens Holstein, CFO of BioNTech.
+"With our strong performance year to date, we believe to be well on track to achieve our previous financial guidance for the ongoing financial year," said Jens Holstein, chief financial officer of BioNTech.

-"With our initiatives around variant-adapted COVID-19 vaccine candidates, we expect an uptake in demand in our key markets in the fourth quarter of 2022, subject to regulatory approval."
+The company acknowledged some uncertainty about what a severe shortage of natural gas, which it uses for the commercial production of its COVID-19 vaccine, would mean for operations but said it did not expect to be affected by the current shortage and is putting measures in place to mitigate risks.

+BioNTech and Pfizer submitted one of the adapted vaccines, which targets the BA.1 subvariant, to the EU drugs regulator EMA last month, with delivery pending approval.

 ($1 = 0.9817 euros)